-An annual statement sent to all ratepayers which lists the types of rates that will be 218 assessed on the rating unit (see definition below) and the factors that will be used to calculate rates.
-A Rates Assessment will be sent out with the second instalment rates invoice.
+A statement sent to all ratepayers which lists the types of rates that will be assessed on the rating unit (see definition below) and the factors that will be used to calculate rates.

 Rates Invoice

 This is the actual bill for rates.